Discover Your Brain’s Sweet Spot

 When we look more closely at what is happening from a Neuroscience perspective, we start to uncover some fascinating patterns.
-While assessing my clients I use a Neuroscience method that helps determine whether the brain is getting enough of the chemicals that help stabilize the brain’s sweet spot.
+While working with my clients I use Neuroscience based methods that helps determine through a series of questions and exercises, whether the brain is getting enough of the chemicals that help stabilize the brain’s sweet spot.

 Just below the surface at the center of your forehead is considered THE executive command center.
 This is known as the Prefrontal Cortex (PFC).
 You may have heard of it.
 This region of the brain is there to help you regulate too much stress and/or lack of what is considered good stress.

 To keep things simple, it’s where your brain helps you:

 - determine the difference between good or bad

 - regulate your body to be on alert, focus intensely, prepare of action

 - assist to define achieving goals

 - formulate future plans

 - suppress urges that could result drastically in bad outcomes

 - be more aware of what you’re currently doing relating to future predictions